 Unlike many other states, Tennessee doesn’t have a washout period when considering past DUI or DWI convictions.
 Instead, the state has used a violation-to-violation policy since 2010.
 The penalties for drunk driving in Tennessee get harsher with each subsequent conviction.

-A first drunk driving conviction has a $350 to $1,500 fine, a minimum of 48 hours in jail, and a one year license suspension.
-A second conviction has a $600 to $3,500 fine, a minimum of 45 days in jail, and a two year suspension.
-A third conviction carries an $1,100 to $10,000 fine, a minimum of 120 days in jail, and a 3 to 10 year license suspension.
-A fourth offense, which is a felony, carries a $3,000 to $15,000 fine, a minimum of 150 consecutive days in jail with a total of one year in jail served, and a minimum of a five year license suspension.
+A first drunk driving conviction has a $350 to $1,500 fine, a minimum of 48 hours in jail, and a one-year license suspension.
+A second conviction has a $600 to $3,500 fine, a minimum of 45 days in jail, and a two-year suspension.
+A third conviction carries a $1,100 to $10,000 fine, a minimum of 120 days in jail, and a 3 to 10-year license suspension.
+A fourth offense, which is a felony, carries a $3,000 to $15,000 fine, a minimum of 150 consecutive days in jail with a total of one year in jail served, and a minimum of a five-year license suspension.

 Tennessee DUI School